Roznn/facial-blendshapes/README.md

 - paper  [PDF](MIG2020.pdf)

-These files are associated with the following publication:
+These files are associated with the following publications:

 >Emma Carrigan, Katja Zibrek, Rozenn Dahyot, and Rachel McDonnell.
 2020.